zarusz/SlimMessageBus/docs/intro.md

 The static `MessageBus.Current` was introduced to obtain either the singleton `IMessageBus` or the current scoped instance (like the `IMessageBus` tied with the currently executing request).

-This helps to lookup the `IMessageBus` instance in the domain model layer while doing Domain-Driven Design and specifically to implement domain events or to externalize infrastructure concerns if anything changes on the domain that would require communication with external systems.
+This helps to lookup the `IMessageBus` instance in the domain model layer while doing Domain-Driven Design and specifically to implement domain events or to externalize infrastructure concerns (domain layer sends domain events when anything changes on the domain that would require communication other layers or external systems).

 See [`DomainEvents`](../src/Samples/Sample.DomainEvents.WebApi/Startup.cs#L79) sample how to configure it per-request scope and how to use it for domain events.

 ## Dependency resolver

 SMB uses dependency resolver to obtain instances of the declared consumers (class instances that implement `IConsumer<>`, `IHandler<>`).
-There are few plugins availble that allow to integrate SMB with your favorite DI framework.
+There are few plugins available that allow to integrate SMB with your favorite DI library.

 The consumer/handler is typically resolved from DI container when the message arrives and needs to be handled.
-SMB does not maintain a reference to that object instance after consuming of the message - this gives user the ability to decide is the consumer/handler should be a singleton, transient, or scoped (to the ongoing web-request).
+SMB does not maintain a reference to that object instance after consuming of the message - this gives user the ability to decide is the consumer/handler should be a singleton, transient, or scoped (to the message being processed or ongoing web-request) and when it should be disposed.

+The disposal of the consumer instance obtained by the DI is typically handled by the DI (if the consumer implements `IDisposable`).
+By default SMB creates a child DI scope for every arriving message (`.IsMessageScopeEnabled(true)`) and after the message is processed, SMB disposes that child DI scope - with that the DI will dispose the consumer instance and its injected collaborators.

+Now, in some special situations you might want SMB to dispose the consumer instance after the message has been processed - you can enable that with `.DisposeConsumerEnabled(true)`.
+This setting will make SMB dispose the consumer instance if only it implements the `IDisposable` interface.

+> Generally its recommended to leave the default per-message scope creation, and register the consumer types/handlers as either transient or scoped.

+See more [here](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-guidelines#general-idisposable-guidelines) on disposable best practices.

 See samples and the [Packages section](../#Packages).